The Long Grey Line Farm

 The Long Grey Line Farm has participated in the National Poultry Improvement Plan (NPIP) since 1974.
 We are inspected annually by a USDA inspector.

 As a natural addition to the animals, we have added Red Wiggler Worms, European Night Crawlers and a few mealworms.
 They are offered year around.
 Fresh bait is sometimes difficult to find.
 We will have big and little worms ready for your compost project or fishing, if you call ahead.
 256-883-9814.
 In addition, we have also added Dermestid Beetles, which are flesh eating beetles.
 They will clean a head to make a beautiful skull for mounting in a matter of weeks.
 Skulls are $50 and up, depending upon size and condition.
-They cleaned deer skulls last winter and wild hogs in the summer.
+They cleaned deer skulls last winter and wild hogs and goat in the summer.
+We have a few cleaned skulls for sale.

 BERKSHIRE, THE CONNOISSEUR'S PORK.